MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop4-verb.md

 ---

 title: desktop4:Verb
-description: Names and class IDs of the commands registered in the Shell for a file explorer context menu.
+description: Names and class IDs of the commands registered in the Shell for a file explorer context menu (desktop4:Verb).

 ms.date: 04/10/2018
 ms.topic: reference